 The incorporation of LNAs into the Uniden R4’s circuitry was the logical evolution of the Uniden R3 and it appeared quite promising.
-Now that we have driven with it extensively we are pleased to share a review of the new Uniden R4 and it does indeed perform at a higher level compared to the R7 and the 360c, as we fully expected.
+Now that we have driven with it extensively we are pleased to share our detailed Uniden R4 Review and it does indeed perform at a higher level compared to the R7 and the 360c, as we fully expected.

-But the appearance of the R4 did beg the question, when would Uniden provide the same tweaking to the R7 and could we dare call it the Uniden R8?
+But the appearance of the Uniden R4 did beg the question, when would Uniden provide the same tweaking to the Uniden R7 and could we dare call it the Uniden R8?

 It didn’t take long for the answers to come and I was very pleasantly surprised to have a pre-release Uniden R8 in my hands in early November.
-Uniden honored us by allowing us to have to have the first look at the R8 when they got their first small batch of pre-production units and I have been driving with it extensively since that time.
+Uniden honored us by allowing us to have to have the first look at their soon to be released Uniden R8 when they got their first small batch of pre-production units and I have been driving with it extensively since that time.

-So far we’ve racked up about 7000 miles on the R8 and have run it on some major interstates such as I-95, I-81, and I-10 as well as around town throughout 14 states.
-That’s more than enough driving for me to form a solid opinion about this new radar detector.
+So far we’ve racked up about 7000 miles on the Uniden R8 and have run it on some major interstates such as I-95, I-81, and I-10 as well as around town throughout 14 states.
+That was more than enough driving for me to form a solid opinion about this new radar detector.

 Real-world Radar Detection Performance